YuhanSun/CSE512-Project-Phase2-Template/README.md

 Note:

 1. The number/order of tasks do not matter.
-2. But, the first 7 of our final test cases on Vocareum will be hot zone analysis, the last 8 will be hot cell analysis.
+2. But, the first 7 of our final test cases will be hot zone analysis, the last 8 will be hot cell analysis.